jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - finish login √
    - hash passwords for signup, edit login √
    - password requirements for it to be good.  √
-   - add login checkers to each page
+   - add login checkers to each page  √
    - make sure workspace Cards correlate to the actual class (grace)
    - professors randomizing
-   - eventually have calendar pull from our AP I
+   - eventually have calendar pull from our API
    - verify CSS

 # Project requirements: